What a Business License Actually Costs

 How much does it cost to start an LLC?

-Do sole proprietorships need a business license?
+Do sole proprietorships and online sellers need a license?

-Are business license fees tax deductible?
+Are these fees tax deductible?